johannefranck/johannefranck.github.io/data.markdown

   </iframe>
   <figcaption style="margin-bottom: 0.10rem; font-style: italic;">
     <strong>Figure 2: Household income distribution over time.</strong>
     This interactive chart allows you to explore how household income has developed over time in Copenhagen.
 Click on income metric in the legend to show or hide them.
 To zoom in on a specific period, click and drag over the area you'd like to examine in more detail.
+Double-click, to reset axes.
   </figcaption>
 </figure>